Tobacco Cessation Programs

 West Lafayette's Center for Healthy Living: All Campuses

+This program is available to faculty and non-graduate staff as well as their covered dependents.
 One-to-One counseling for tobacco cessation helps by providing support both before and after you quit.
 Through a series of up to four sessions, telephonic and/or in person, you can receive (a) guidance to help you handle challenges while quitting and (b) recommendations for selection and proper use of medications to help make you more comfortable while you are quitting.

 Please contact the Center for Healthy Living at 765-494-0111 to schedule your first session with a nurse health coach or pharmacist at least one week before your planned quit date.